Obama's going to go ahead and release more interrogation photos to prove what a rotten, mean bunch of SOBs the U.S. military and the CIA is.

 A lot of healthy people eat a lot of sugar.

-Next is gonna come the salt tax.
+Next is going to come the salt tax.

-Now you want to talk about something, now there's something that's related to high blood pressure, they say, and water retention.
+Now, there's something that's related to high blood pressure, they say, and water retention.

 We have to deal with that often, don't we?

-Well, what salt can do that.
+Well, what salt can do that?

-Meanwhile, meanwhile, if you really want to know what this is all about, take a look at our good old beloved California, where everybody now is getting on the bandwagon to make marijuana legal.
+Meanwhile, meanwhile, if you really want to know what this is all about, take a look at our good old beloved California, where everybody now is getting on the bandwagon to make marijuana legal because they have computed that there's billions of dollars in tax revenue to collect.

 Now, this is what Daniel Patrick Moynihan always described as defining deviancy down.